 Below are a few books that will help you get started with mobile home investing:

-Author Zalman Velvel provides both a bird’s-eye and a more detailed look of mobile home investing in Mobile Home Wealth.
+Author Zalman Velvel provides both a bird’s-eye and a more detailed look at mobile home investing in Mobile Home Wealth.

-The book takes readers to step by step in finding the perfect mobile home, financing it, renting it out, and more.
+The book takes readers step by step through finding the perfect mobile home, financing it, renting it out, and more.

 You’ll also get Velvel’s formulas for success and a customizable roadmap to use in your own investing.